kivy/kivy/doc/sources/contribute.rst

         git checkout -b new_feature

     #.
-Modify the code to do what you want (e.g., fix it).
+Modify the code to do what you want (e.g. fix it).
     #.
 Test the code.
 Try to do this even for small fixes.
 You never know
        whether you have introduced some weird bug without testing.
     #.
 Do one or more minimal, atomic commits per fix or per feature.